In This Article

 What Is Contempt of Court?

-In legal settings, holding someone in contempt of court means that they are judged to be guilty of disrespect or disobedience to the authority of a court in the administration of justice.
-If the motion for contempt of court passes, then a criminal charge is to be filed against the perpetrator.
+In legal settings, holding someone in contempt of court means that they are judged to be guilty of disrespect or disobedience to the authority of a court in the administration of justice, and criminal charges are filed against the perpetrator.

 Motion For Contempt of Court